-Re: August 31st transfers for TTOC experience accrued up to and including June 30th
+Re: August $31^{\text{st}}$ transfers for TTOC experience accrued up to and including June $30^{\text{th}}$

-This constitutes my written notice under LOU No. 11 of the collective agreement that I, \\\\\\ wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30, \\\\\) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective August 31, \\\\\.

-I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.
+• 1 of the Collective Agreement that I, ble TTOC experience credits earned under Article previous local C.4 (up to and incl Collective Agreer cansfer of these exp uding June 30, ment increment lang ) to that of the applicable guage for continuing and/or temporary all take place and be effective August I understand t hat once I submit t his application to th e employer, this decision to transfer is final and ca nnot be reversed.
+Teacher Signa nture - Date signed District Recei pt Confirmed • Date of Receipt Please Note: district no later th nan June 30 th of the 1 by the teacher and received by the preceding school year for a transfer up to and including June 30 th to take g school year.

-Teacher Signature

-Date signed

-District Receipt Confirmed

-Date of Receipt

-Please Note: This written notice must be provided by the teacher and received by the district no later than June 30th of the proceeding school year for a transfer for TTOC experience credits earned up to and including June 30th to take effect on August 31st of the following school year.